industrial-edge/anomaly-detection-getting-started/docs/Installation.md

 ### Select data

-- Next step is to define a sample rate for your training data
+- Select relevant input data for the Anomaly Detection’s AI
 - Click on the 'Add variable' button and unhide the Asset structure on the left side.
-- Then select all variables you want to use for your training (in case you are using the Screw Simulation select all six values)
+- Then select all variables you want to use for model creation (in case you are using the Screw Simulation select all six tags)
+- Next step is to define a sample rate for your input data

 <p align="center"><kbd><img src="graphics/03SelectVariables.PNG" /></kbd></p>

 - After you have selected the variables click on the 'Edit' icon in the 'Time range for model generation' section
 - On the top of the window you can enter a time range for displaying the data
-- The time range for the model training is then defined in the section at the bottom of the window (red marked)
+- The time range for the model creation will then be defined in the section at the bottom of the window (red marked)
 - This time range is then marked with the blue section in the data window

 <p align="center"><kbd><img src="graphics/04SetTimeRange.PNG" /></kbd></p>